QAutomatron/se-spring-example/README.md

-## Selenium JUnit Spring example
+## Homework 4Finance with Selenium JUnit Spring
-Basic test automation project.
+Test automation project.
 Based on Selenium + JUnit and Spring

 ### Installation
-Clone.
 Build using Maven.

 `mvn clean test` for default profile (with Firefox Driver)